Nidhi0152/CST8916/Readme.md

 This system continuously monitors the data from these sensors and processes it in real-time to detect unsafe conditions.
 The data is then stored in **Azure Blob Storage** for further analysis.

-The key challenge that this system addresses is the **real-time monitoring and detection of unsafe ice conditions**, which helps authorities take timely actions to ensure skater safety along the Rideau Canal Skateway.
+The key challenge that this system addresses is the **real-time monitoring and detection of unsafe ice conditions**, which helps to take timely actions to ensure safety along the Rideau Canal Skateway.

 ## System Architecture